smythp/intro-command-line/README.md

 # Introduction to the Command Line

-Let's say aliens came to visit our planet, and kindly requested that you show them how to use a computer.
-How would you show them how to *do* something on your computer?
+By this point in our academic careers, most of us have figured out some ways we like to interact with computers.
+Whether that involves avoiding them as much as possible or constantly testing new software, we likely have some ideas about how we feel comfortable getting things done.
+How would you show a person who had never seen a computer, say [Kimmy Schmidt](https://youtu.be/LIdFa1qLgNQ) or [Brendan Fraser in Blast from the Past](https://youtu.be/Xq29uTtKW4M), how to *do* something on your computer?

 Most of us would explain what a screen and a mouse are, and then show the alien how to point and click on icons.
 This approach relies on a graphical user interface, or GUI (pronounced "gooey!").